King’s College London is 16th in the world according to QS 2026 sustainability rankings

 UCL placed 12 spots higher than King’s

-King’s College London (KCL) has officially ranked as 16th in the world for sustainability in the QS World Rankings: Sustainability 2026.
+King’s College London (KCL) has officially ranked 16th in the world for sustainability in the QS World Rankings: Sustainability 2026.

-This year’s league table saw almost 2,000 higher education institutions assessed.
-However, it was ultimately Lund University Sweden that ranked as the world’s most sustainable university after achieving a significant overall score of 100.
+Coming in at the top, Lund University Sweden was ranked the world’s most sustainable university, achieving a commendable overall score of 100.

 The highest scoring categories included health and wellbeing, with an almost-perfect score of 99.2, and knowledge exchange and employability.
 In terms of assessing environmental impact, environmental research took the lead, whilst environmental education and environmental sustainability followed close behind.

-Interestingly, in the QS World University Sustainability Rankings last year, KCL was recognised as 6th in the UK and 14th globally, which is a few places higher than this year.
+In the QS World University Sustainability Rankings last year, KCL was recognised as 6th in the UK and 14th globally, which is a few places higher than this year.

 This success can be attributed to the sustainable measures introduced by the university, such as the KEATS Sustainability & Climate module designed for both staff and students.
 This reflects the ever-growing importance and commitment to sustainability and the environment.